 Whether you or someone you love suffers from drug addiction, you see there are actual physical and mental changes happening because of this drug abuse.
-But are these changes directly caused by the drugs, or are they signs of other problems associated with addiction?
-Many people wonder how drugs affect the brain.
-Understanding just how drug abuse can alter brain chemistry, creating dependence is one way to realize just how complex drug addiction is.
+Many people wonder, “how do drugs affect the brain?”
+Understanding how drug abuse can alter brain chemistry and create dependence is one way to realize how complex drug addiction is.
 Addiction is a disease.
 So, like any disease, individuals struggling with it need professional help to return to full health.
-At Sante Center for Healing, we not only treat the physical side of addiction but the mental as well.
-This starts by helping individuals learn how drugs affect the brain.

-When you use drugs, your brain’s reward system is artificially activated by those drugs.
+How do drugs affect the brain?
+Using drugs artificially activates your brain’s reward system.
 This reward system exists as a lifesaving means of making us feel good when we do things that help us survive.
-But with drugs, this activation is different than when we feel pleasure from eating food, enjoying healthy activities, or being around people we love.
-Repeatedly using drugs and activating this system leads to addiction and is how drugs affect the brain.
+With drugs, this activation is different than when we feel pleasure from eating food, enjoying healthy activities, or being around people we love.
+Repeatedly using drugs and activating this system leads to addiction and this is the connection between drugs and the brain.

-Normal activities of daily life that activate your brain’s reward system do not cause addiction.
-This is because these activities only trigger healthy amounts of dopamine released into the brain.
+Everyday activities of daily life that activate your brain’s reward system do not cause addiction.
+This lack of dependence is because these activities only trigger healthy amounts of dopamine released into the brain.
 Dopamine is the chemical creating the feelings of reward that make you repeat healthy actions.

 Some drugs mimic dopamine in the brain or trigger the overproduction of the chemical at up to ten times more than naturally produced.
 This flooding of dopamine in your brain causes the intensely pleasurable high associated with drugs.
 It also hijacks your natural reward system, making your brain stop producing normal levels of the reward chemical.